David Hershinow

 Emily Price

-Daeshin Hayden JU
+Daeshin Hayden Ju

 Karen Okigbo